-SECTION 110(a)(2) ELEMENT CURRENT PROGRAMS AND PROVISIONS IN THE NEVADA ASIP 1 EPA finding t hat the SIP is substantially inadequate.
-Nonattainment area plan or plan revision under Part D: (I) Each such plan shall [] in the case of a plan or plan revision for an area designated as a nonattainment area, meet the applicable requirements of part D of this subchapter (relating to nonattainment areas).
-US EPA does not expect infrastructure SIP submissions to address this element (US EPA, Memorandum to Regional Air Division Directors, Dr raft as of 6/17/11.
-Guidance on SIP Elements Required Under Sections 110(a)(1) and (2) for the 2008 Lead (Pb) National Amb pient Air Quality Standards (NAAQS).
-S. Mathias).
-Consultation with government officials, public notification, PSD and visibility protection: (J) Each such plan shall [] meet the applicable requirements of section 121 of this title (relating to consultation), section 127 of this title (relating to public notification), and part C of this subchapter (relating to prevention of significant deterioration of air quality and visibility protection).
+SECTION 110(a)(2) ELEMENT CURRENT PROGRAMS AND PROVISIONS IN THE NEVADA APPLICABLE SIP 1 (ii) except as provided in paragraph (3)(C), whenever the Administrator finds on the basis of information available to the Administrator that the plan is substantially inadequate to attain the national ambient air quality standard which it implements or to otherwise comply with any additional requirements established under this chapter (CAA).
+5, "Department designated as State Air Pollution Control Agency," designates the Department of Conservation and irces as the air pollution control agency for the State of Nevada for the purposes of the CAA insofar as it pertains to s.
+Within the Department, pursuant to NAC 445B.053 ("Director" defined), the Director has assigned the NDEP responsibility to manage air quality planning and air pollution control programs for the State and to act on his purposes of adoption, revision and submittal of state plans (see Appendix D).
+The NDEP commits to submit · · · IP revisions in response to changes in the NAAQS, availability of improved methods for attaining the NAAQS, or in response to a US EPA finding that the SIP is substantially inadequate.
+Other NRS SI P provisions that that may provide support for this element include: • 445B.
+135 "Federal Act" defined.
+220 Additional powers of Commission.
+500 Establishment and administration of program; contents of program; designation of air pollution control agency of for purposes of federal act; powers and duties of local air pollution control board; notice of public hearings; tion of authority to determine violations and levy administrative penalties; cities and smaller counties; regulation of 0 n electric plants prohibited.
+Nonattainment area plan or plan revision under Part D: (I) Each such plan shall [] in the case of a plan or plan revision for an area designated as a nonattainment area, meet the applicable requirements of part D of this subchapter (relating to nonattainment areas). iders this element of $110(a)(2)$ to be outside the scope of infrastructure SIP actions because it pertains to plan - for nonattainment areas.
+Therefore, US EPA does not expect infrastructure SIP submissions to address this element morandum to Regional Air Division Directors, 10/14/11.
+Guidance on SIP Elements Required Under Sections 110(a)(1) and (2) for the 2008 Lead (Pb) National Ambient Air Quality Standards (NAAQS).
+S. Page).
+(J) Consultation with government officials, public notification, PSD and visibility protection: Each such plan shall [] meet the applicable requirements of section 121 of this title (relating to consultation), section 127 of this title (relating to public notification), and part C of this subchapter (relating to prevention of significant